apify/actor-vector-database-integrations/actors/chroma/README.md

-# ChromaDB integration
+# Chroma integration

-The Apify ChromaDB integration seamlessly transfers selected data from Apify Actors to a ChromaDB.
+The Apify Chroma database integration seamlessly transfers selected data from Apify Actors to a Chroma database.

 Is there anything you find unclear or missing?
 Please don't hesitate to inform us by creating an issue.

 ⚠️ **Note**: This Actor is meant to be used together with other Actors' integration section.
-For instance, if you are using the [Website Content Crawler](https://apify.com/apify/website-content-crawler), you can enable ChromaDB integration to store vectors in ChromaDB.
+For instance, if you are using the [Website Content Crawler](https://apify.com/apify/website-content-crawler), you can enable Chroma database integration to store vectors in Chroma.

-Apify ChromaDB integration computes OpenAI embeddings and store them in ChromaDB.
-It uses [LangChain](https://www.langchain.com/) to interact with [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings) and [ChromaDB](https://www.trychroma.com/).
+Apify Chroma integration computes OpenAI embeddings and store them in Chroma.
+It uses [LangChain](https://www.langchain.com/) to interact with [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings) and [Chroma](https://www.trychroma.com/).

 For more information how to leverage vector stores in Apify platform, see a similar [Pinecone integration](https://github.com/HonzaTuron/pinecone) and detailed blog post [what Pinecone is and why you should use it with your LLMs](https://blog.apify.com/what-is-pinecone-why-use-it-with-llms/).

 ## Description

-The ChromaDB-integration is designed to compute and store vectors from other Actors' data.
-It uses langchain to interact with `OpenAI` and `ChromaDB`.
+The Chroma-integration is designed to compute and store vectors from other Actors' data.
+It uses langchain to interact with `OpenAI` and `Chroma`.

 1. Get `dataset_id` from an `Apify Actor` output (passed automatically via integration).
 2. Get dataset using `Apify Python SDK`.
 3. [Optional] Split text data into chunks using `langchain`'s `RecursiveCharacterTextSplitter` (enable/disable using `perform_chunking` and specify `chunk_size`, `chunk_overlap`)
 4. Compute embeddings using `OpenAI`
-5. Save data into `ChromaDB`
+5. Save data into `Chroma`

 ## Before you start

 To utilize this integration, ensure you have:

 - An OpenAI account and an OpenAI API token.
 Create a free account at [OpenAI](https://beta.openai.com/).
-- `ChromaDB` operational on a server or localhost.
+- `Chroma` operational on a server or localhost.

-For quick ChromaDB setup, refer to [ChromaDB deployment](https://docs.trychroma.com/deployment#docker).
+For quick Chroma setup, refer to [Chroma deployment](https://docs.trychroma.com/deployment#docker).
-ChromaDB can be run in a Docker container with the following commands:
+Chroma can be run in a Docker container with the following commands:

 ### Docker